Therapy for Perfectionism and People-Pleasing in Round Rock, Texas

 What Therapy With Me Is Like

-Your brain begins to learn a different experience of interaction and safety.
 We don’t only talk about your week and then send you back into the same patterns.
 Instead, we pay attention to what happens while you are sitting in the room with me.

 Most clients notice: